 Second-degree criminal tampering is class 2 misdemeanor.
 The penalties for a second-degree criminal tampering conviction include 3 to 12 months in jail and a fine of up to $1,000.3

 A person commits criminal mischief in Colorado when he or she knowingly damages the real or personal property of one or more other persons.
 The penalties for a criminal mischief conviction depend on the value of property damaged.
 Criminal mischief of property valued at less than $1,000 is a felony, but if the property damage has a value of $1,000 or more, it is a felony.

 In Colorado, you commit criminal trespass when you unlawfully enter or remain on someone else's property.
 Trespass can be in the first, second or third degree, with penalties depending on the type of property involved, and the reason for entering or remaining on the property.

 Tampering with a utility meter is a class 2 misdemeanor in Colorado.
-This involves connecting a pipe, tube, wire, or other instrument to a service pipe supplying gas, water, or electricity, without consent of the utility provider.
+This involves connecting a pipe, tube, wire, or other instruments to a service pipe supplying gas, water, or electricity, without the consent of the utility provider.
 Tampering with a utility meter can result in up to 12 months in jail and a fine of up to $1,000.

 Call us for help...

 If you have been accused of criminal tampering or trespassing, please contact us at Colorado Legal Defense Group.

 - C.R.S.
 40-1-103